Coherent-Partners/spark-service-promotion/README.md

 - **GitHub Repository**: You should have a GitHub repository set up for your project where you'll be implementing the CI/CD workflow.
-- **Access to Environments**: You should have access credentials and permissions for the lower environment (e.g., UAT) and higher environment (e.g., PROD) where you intend to perform the import and export of Spark services.
+- **Access to Environments**: You should have access to credentials and permissions for the lower environment (e.g., UAT) and higher environment (e.g., PROD) where you intend to perform the import and export of Spark services.
 - **Environment Variables**: Set up the necessary environment variables in your